Spanning Tree Autoregressive Visual Generation: Experiments

-\paragraph{Class-conditional Image Generation} In \Cref{tab:main}, we compare \method{} with state-of-the-art class-conditional image generation models trained on ImageNet-1k at $256 \times 256$.
-We observe that our simple modification, which introduces sequence order randomization via the traversal order of the uniform spanning tree to conventional AR models, such as LlamaGen~\cite{sun2024autoregressive}, can achieve performance that is sufficiently comparable with state-of-the-art models without increasing the training complexity, such as the order annealing strategy of RAR~\cite{yu2025randomized} that requires additional hyperparameter search and architectural changes of VAR~\cite{tian2024visual} that requires a block-wise causal attention mask and tailored tokenizer.
-In addition, \method{} also outperforms RandAR~\cite{pang2025randar}, which adopts random permutation of sequence orders during training, demonstrating the effectiveness of spanning trees compared to random permutation in randomized order training.
-Considering that MAR~\cite{li2025autoregressive} utilizes random permutation, along with diffusion loss and a continuous VAE tokenizer, the notable performance of \method{} in the AR Transformer, trained by cross-entropy loss with a discrete VQ tokenizer, shows a promising direction of future extension. \Cref{fig:generation_qualitative} illustrates sampled results from \method{}-XXL, and more examples are included in the supplementary material.
+In \Cref{tab:main}, we compare \method{} with state-of-the-art class-conditional image generation models trained on ImageNet-1k at $256 \times 256$.
+We observe that simple modification of \method{}, introducing the traversal order of the uniform spanning tree to conventional AR models, such as LlamaGen~\cite{sun2024autoregressive}, can achieve performance that is sufficiently comparable with state-of-the-art models without increasing the training complexity or architectural changes, such as the sequence order annealing strategy from random permutation to raster-scan order that requires additional hyperparameter search like RAR~\cite{yu2025randomized} and the block-wise causal attention mask and tailored tokenizer like VAR~\cite{tian2024visual}.
+In addition, \method{} outperforms RandAR~\cite{pang2025randar}, which adopts random permutation of sequence orders during training, demonstrating the effectiveness of spanning trees over random permutation in sequence order randomization.
+Especially, given that MAR~\cite{li2025autoregressive} also adopts random permutation, the notable performance of \method{} trained with cross-entropy loss and a discrete VQ tokenizer suggests a promising future extension with a diffusion loss and a continuous VAE tokenizer. \Cref{fig:generation_qualitative} illustrates sampled results from \method{}-XXL, and more examples are included in the supplementary material.